(Contact form is at bottom of the page)

 After high-school, I had high enough grades to choose Architecture or Fine Arts, once I realized how much more vast and creative I could be in Fine Arts, I made my choice.

-For the next five years I had the chance to try a bit of everything, from webdesign, film, editing, logo design all sort of multimedia and get my hands in many different applications from Flash to Dreamweaver, Photoshop and AfterEffects.
-I must also say, eventough the teachers where not that savvy in technology they knew a lot about methodology and organization, the core of design, understanding the Why of everything we do and organize and plan around it, something I find crucial in my daily life and attitude as an artist.
+For the next five years, I had the chance to try a bit of everything, from web design, film, editing, logo design all sort of multimedia and get my hands in many different applications from Flash to Dreamweaver, Photoshop, and AfterEffects.
+I must also say, even though the teachers where not that tech-savvy they knew a lot about methodology and organization, the core of design, understanding the Why of everything we do and organize and plan around it, something I find crucial in my daily life and attitude as an artist.

-Always on the side, playing videogames and understanding what happens behing them I had my first eye opening moment.
-While messing around in Worldcraft (Half-life original level editor) I decided to have a try at doing an asset for it, and for that I needed to learn 3Ds max.
+Always on the side, playing video games and understanding what happens behind them I had my first eye-opening moment.
+While messing around in Worldcraft (Half-life original level editor) I decided to have a try at doing an asset for it, and for that, I needed to learn 3Ds max.
 I got one of those fat “3Ds max Bibles” and for the next 3 months, every single evening I would stay until the early hours in the morning learning how to use it.

 I have to say it was one of the greatest revelations, the power of tridimensionality!
 Nothing would ever be the same… from my 2D illustration background, seeing 3D come to life.